jldugger/moarutils/README.md

 Tools in moarutils should conform to the UNIX philosophy of doing one thing well.
 Or in our case, kinda okay.
 We will reject your tool if it:

 • does too many things
+• fails to do [the dishes](https://www.shellcheck.net/) regularly
 • is [too good](https://joeyh.name/code/moreutils/)

 ## What's Included